cfenollosa/bashblog/README.md

 bashblog
 ========

 A Bash script that handles blog posting.

-Some would say it's a CMS, but I don't like that word.
-It's just a script that lets you write a blog post with your favorite editor, puts all the posts together into an index, and creates an RSS file and a list of posts.
+Download it to a public folder, run `./bb.sh post`, write the post, and that's it.
+No templating, just plain text editing (HTML or Markdown).
+All the boilerplate (front page, headers, titles, RSS, etc) is handled by the script.

 I created it because I wanted a very, very simple way to post entries to a blog by using a public folder on my server, without any special requirements and dependencies.